AntonioGastonBarbetta/agileEngineTest/README.md

 + To change format text, click on the format buttons.
 Also you can select some text and change its format.

-+ To see synonyms, do doble click in a word and you're going to see a dialog with the synonyms.
++ To see synonyms, do doble click on a word and you're going to see a dialog with the synonyms.